 We discuss the phenomenon of \textit{learning from failures} in traditional engineering disciplines (\cref{sec:Background-Engineering}) and in software engineering (\cref{sec:Background-SoftwareEngineering}).

-\subsection{Learning from failures in engineering}
+\subsection{Learning from Failures in Engineering}

-An essential principle of engineering is to analyze failures, learn from them, and implement mitigation to reduce the risk of recurrence in the future~\cite{petroskiDesignParadigmsCase1994, reasonHumanError1990, dalcherFallingPartGrowing1994}.
-This principle has been successful in many engineering disciplines, where lessons from failures has contributed to the low failure rates of, e.g., medical devices, aircraft, railway systems, and nuclear reactors.
+An essential principle of engineering is to analyze failures, learn from them, and implement mitigation to reduce risk of future recurrence ~\cite{petroskiDesignParadigmsCase1994, reasonHumanError1990, dalcherFallingPartGrowing1994}.
+This principle has been successful in many engineering disciplines, where lessons from failures has contributed to the low failure rates of, e.g., medical devices, aircraft, railways, and nuclear reactors.
 For example, there are databases of failures in medical devices~\cite{commissionerMedWatchFDASafety2022}, aviation~\cite{ASRSAviationSafety}, aerospace~\cite{NASA2023LessonsLearned}, railways~\cite{RailAccidentInvestigation2017}, and chemicals~\cite{InvestigationsCSB}, to enable practitioners in those fields to learn from past failures.
 Methodologies like Six Sigma are used by manufacturing~\cite{gijoApplicationSixSigma2011}, chemical~\cite{falconImprovingEnergyEfficiency2012}, civil~\cite{moralesSixSigmaImprovement2016}, and automotive~\cite{antonyApplicationSixSigma2005} engineering fields to systematically analyze errors and improve processes~\cite{antonyDesignSixSigma2002}.

 Non-software engineering disciplines emphasize learning from past failures to identify faults and mitigate them in earlier development stages (\eg FMEA~\cite{goddard2000software}), because the cost of addressing faults post-implementation can be significant~\cite{zage2003analysis,McConnell2001once,stecklein2004error}.
 The physical constraints of traditional engineering fields often lead to Waterfall-type process.
 Repairing errors in such processes is costly~\cite{royce1970managing}.